telerik/blazor-docs/components/treeview/drag-drop.md

 ## OnDragEnd Event

 The `OnDragEnd` event fires when a drag operation ends.
 The event is triggered after `OnDrop` and unlike it, `OnDragEnd` will fire even if the drop location is not a Telerik component.
-In this case, the non-aplicable event arguments will be null.
+In this case, the non-applicable event arguments will be `null`.

 ### Event Arguments